Phone:+1 307 363 1045

 Get the latest insights on price movement and trend analysis of Copper in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

 The cost of copper in the Chinese market weakened towards the end of the second quarter and averaged 70,045 RMB/MT.
-With the government lifting the covid restrictions, the factories started full-fledged production; however, due to the wait-and-see attitude of the downstream sectors, the price trends for the metal weakened.
+With the government lifting the covid restrictions, the factories started full-fledged production; however, due to the wait-and-see attitude of the downstream sectors, the price trend for the metal weakened.

 Copper prices in the Indian market followed a similar trend.
 They went from 781.25 INR/kg in May to 700.40 INR/kg due to the fears of recession as the central banks worldwide are tightening their monetary policy to control inflation.